 While the levels of some other environmental contaminants has risen over the past few decades (e.g., see the historical trends page), the levels of POPs in the environment fell after most developed countries restricted their use in the 1970s-1980s (Tanabe 2002).
 To explain how the rates of diabetes could be rising while levels of POPs fell, Lee et al. 2007b propose a number of explanations:

 There is strong evidence that exposure to persistent organic pollutants, at levels commonly found in developed countries, can increase the risk of developing type 2 diabetes.
 The ability of some of these pollutants to also enhance autoimmunity implies that they could potentially contribute to the development of type 1 diabetes as well.
 This possibility should be studied.
-These studies should consider the effects of mixtures of POPs that humans are exposed to, and the possibility that the effects could be passed down from one generation to the next.

 To download or see a list of all the references cited on this page, see the collection Persistent organic pollutants and diabetes/obesity in PubMed.